RomanDataLab/dubai_accessibility_map/README.md

-# Almere 3D Buildings Map
+# Dubai Map

-A WebGL-based 3D visualization of buildings in Almere, Netherlands, extracted from OpenStreetMap using the Overpass API.
+A WebGL-based 3D visualization of buildings in Dubai, the UAE, extracted from OpenStreetMap using the Overpass API.

 ## Features